donovan-duplessis/cakephp-captcha/readme.md

 # Captcha support for CakePHP 2.2+

-Generates an image with random alphanumeric characters which requires a human to validate.
+Generates an image with random text ```alpha|math``` which requires a human to validate.
 This is to prevent automated spam and spam bots.

 Features: